Gustan13/Baele-Cypher/README.md

 > ./beale  -d  -i MensagemCodificada  -c ArquivoDeChaves  -o MensagemDecodificada
 >
 > ./beale -d -i MensagemCodificada -b LivroCifra -o MensagemDecodificada

-The files must have the .txt extention in order for the program to properly function.

 *Made by Gustavo Isoo Binder*